-- 2.7 A person is not qualified to act as a director in respect of more than one appointment at a time and, if appointed by more than one constituent authority or by a constituent authority and by directors of the Board for any period, must choose which appointment to take within one month of the second appointment, at which point the other appointment is deemed void.4 - 2.8 Any director of the Board may be removed at any time by resolution of the appointing constituent authority or the directors of the Board for the time being responsible for the appointment of that director.5 - 2.9 Where a Local Authority Director ceases to be a member of the constituent authority by whom that director is appointed or becomes disqualified, the director also ceases to be a director of the Board except where the director ceases to be a member of such authority only by reason of the expiry of that member's term of office and is immediately re-elected a member of such authority6. - 2.10 Section 80 (disqualification) and subsection (1) of section 85 (vacation of office for failure to attend meetings) of the Local Government Act 1972 apply to the Local Authority Directors as if the Board were a local authority within the meaning of that Act, consequently if a Local Authority Director is disqualified from holding office or vacates that office through a failure to attend meetings of the authority by which that director was appointed, the director shall be disqualified from being a Local Authority Director of the Board.7
+- 2.8 Any director of the Board may be removed at any time by resolution of the appointing constituent authority or the directors of the Board for the time being responsible for the appointment of that director. - 2.9 Where a Local Authority Director ceases to be a member of the constituent authority by whom that director is appointed or becomes disqualified, the director also ceases to be a director of the Board except where the director ceases to be a member of such authority only by reason of the expiry of that member's term of office and is immediately re-elected a member of such authority. - 2.10 Section 80 (disqualification) and subsection (1) of section 85 (vacation of office for failure to attend meetings) of the Local Government Act 1972 apply to the Local Authority Directors as if the Board were a local authority within the meaning of that Act, consequently if a Local Authority Director is disqualified from holding office or vacates that office through a failure to attend meetings of the authority by which that director was appointed, the director shall be disqualified from being a Local Authority Director of the Board.